-I’ve always encouraged my clients to develop great content that adds value to the reader as this is what Google favours over anything else.
-When I talk about inbound marketing to someone new to the world of online marketing they immediately assume it’s lining up keywords just to tickle the senses of the Googlebots but nothing can be further from the truth.
+I’ve always encouraged my clients to develop great content that adds value.
+Primarily to the reader as this is what Google favours over anything else.
+When I talk about inbound marketing to someone new to the world of online marketing they immediately assume it’s lining up keywords.
+For the sole purpose just to tickle the senses of the Googlebotss.
+But nothing can be further from the truth.

-Google now recognised the amateur efforts of business people who just stuff nonsensical keywords into copy regardless of how a piece reads and so it simply passes these by and dismisses the website as spam.
+Google now recognises the amateur efforts of business people.
+People who just stuff nonsensical keywords into copy regardless of how a piece reads.
+So it simply passes these by and dismisses the website as spam.

-Blogging can really propel your business forward and it has the potential to make you a recognisable brand.
-You can target your demographic, build an audience and show Google that you are constantly providing updated fresh content for your customers.
+Blogging can really propel your business forward.
+It has the potential to make you a recognisable brand.
+You can target your demographic.
+Build an audience.
+Show Google that you are constantly providing updated fresh content for your customers.

-You can show you keep your finger on the pulse and at times even be the first to deliver news which has the potential to be shared on news channels which can catapult your site to fame.
+You can show you keep your finger on the pulse.
+Be the first to deliver news.
+News which has the potential to be shared on news channels which can catapult your site to fame.

 Your marketing team should know exactly how you should be blogging for the maximum impact.
 They understand exactly what keywords to use and they know what your customers want to read.